iainaitken/makers-course/feedback.md

 _GENERAL FEEDBACK_

 > Feedback: Well done with completing your first review session.
 You have shown really good problem-solving skills and a good familiarity with Ruby.
 I would just encourage you to consider using a simpler test progression in order to drive the growth of your algorithm and focus a bit less on the implementation details from the beginning and how you assume that you would like the algorithm to work.
 You could also just try and gather more information about the program from the client in order to have a better overall understanding of how the program might behave.

 See pdf for detailed feedback.

+---

+## Week 8

+__26 March - Feedback from second Review__

+_GENERAL FEEDBACK_

+> Feedback: Well done on getting through your second code review.
+It was great to see you adopting a simpler test progression that drives small and incremental improvements to your system.
+It was also great to see you asking about edge cases in the system.
+While you have improved from your last review, I feel that there is still some degree of improvement to be made.
+Firstly and most importantly, avoid testing edge cases before core functionality.
+Additionally, I would like to remind you to use Git as part of your process (once it becomes a habit, it will be much easier to remember).
+Otherwise, good job and I look forward to seeing future improvements.

+See pdf for detailed feedback.

+---

+## Week 9

+__2 April - Feedback from third Review__

+_GENERAL FEEDBACK_

+>

+See pdf for detailed feedback.